Minimum wage statistics

 - Data from September 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: February 2015.

-This article illustrates how minimum wage levels – established by national legislation or directly by national intersectoral agreement – vary considerably among European Union (EU) Member States and within the euro area; it also provides a comparison with the situation in Croatia, Turkey and the United States.
+This article illustrates how minimum wage levels — established by national legislation or directly by national intersectoral agreement — vary considerably across European Union (EU) Member States; it also provides a comparison with the situation in Turkey and the United States.

 National minimum wages are published by Eurostat bi-annually.
 They reflect the situation on 1 January and 1 July of each year.
 As a consequence, modifications to minimum wages introduced between these two dates are only shown for the following bi-annual release of data.